 If you've ever purchased anything, you know that virtually every product is tagged with a barcode that includes a series of vertical lines and a 12-digit numerical code.
 That code, the UPC, was invented by IBM engineer George Laurer in 1974.
 Before barcodes caught on, cashiers punched in all prices by hand.

-Now mandated as standard equipment on all cars, modern anti-lock braking systems (ABS) trace their roots to 1971, when the Delco Moraine company incorporated anti-skid technology originally developed to help airplanes stop into a prototype car.
+Now mandated as standard equipment on all cars, modern anti-lock braking systems trace their roots to 1971, when the Delco Moraine company gave a prototype car anti-skid technology originally developed to help airplanes stop.

 From Atari and Intellivision to Nintendo and the graphically stunning web-based video games of today, gamers everywhere have Ralph Baer to thank for their hobby.
 Baer invented the Magnavox Odyssey, the world's first home video game console after realizing that television, which was common by 1972, had more to offer.